erxes/erxes/docs/docs/user-guide/plugins-intro.md

 sidebar_label: 'Plugins'
 ---

-erxes plugins contain a wide range of concepts at erxes that can play a major role as features that can independently operate to fulfill their purposes.
+This section focuses on explaining the different types of plugins and how to install and manage plugins.
+At this moment, we have 30+ plugins available on our marketplace right now, and more plugins will be added daily. erxes plugins contain a wide range of concepts at erxes that can play a major role as features that can independently operate to fulfill their purposes.

 :::tip